 A start condition can be used in place of a stop condition.
 Furthermore, a start or stop condition can occur at any time, and partially transferred bytes are discarded.

-Figure 64.
-Data Transfer Process (Master Read Mode, 2-Byte Transfer Used for Illustration)
+Figure 66.
+Data Transfer Process (Master Read Mode, 2-Byte Transfer)

 Data Transfer Format